 Emily: “Taking Indigenous Environmental Studies at Trent opened my eyes to different worldviews, in which humans are part of nature, not separate.
 What we do to the land we do to ourselves.
 There are systems in place that are destructive to people and places.
 I hope to cultivate honourable relationships based in respect and reciprocity with this land and the original peoples.
 At times I feel powerless in a world filled with challenges beyond my control.
 However, I am realizing that the actions we take on a daily basis can be very powerful.
 We create the future through everything that we do.
 Sometimes we have to question if the world we are creating is the one we want to leave for all future generations, not just humans.
 In growing our own food we are creating an alternative food system based in self-reliance as opposed to one in which corporations profit from the exploitation of people and their lands.
 When I am engaging in biodynamic farming practices I am participating in physical and spiritual healing processes in partnership with the land.
 As biodynamic farmers, we can offer an example to others of how to live creatively and sustainably.
 Aric and Kathryn have been the example for me and I hope to be part of building a community that creates the kind of world we want to live in.”

 Most recently, Emily has been looking forward to becoming a beekeeper.
-This winter Aric, Emily and Sue built four top-bar beehives, two of which will be installed at Earth Haven Farm.
+In the winter of 2016, Aric, Emily and Sue built four top-bar beehives, two of which were placed at Earth Haven Farm and the other two at the Vander Wey farm.
 Bees are amazing creatures and play a vital role in the provision of food for us and other species.It will be a fascinating learning experience!